 One of the largest investments you will make in your life will be the purchase of a home.
-It is necessary to obtain home insurance in order to protect it.
-Home insurance provides coverage for the home itself and also other belongings within the home from potential problems or disasters.
-Most people hope they never have to file an insurance claim but these policies are in place to protect against various property damage claims.
+It is necessary to obtain home insurance in order to protect your personal property.
+Home insurance provides coverage for the home itself and also other belongings within the home from potential problems, disasters, or loss of use.
+Most property owners hope they never have to file an insurance claim but these policies are in place to protect against various property damage claims.

-Most standard policies protect the home and its contents from disasters such as fire, wind, theft, hail, and more; this coverage will vary depending on the provider and coverage selected.
-Statistically, one in fifteen insured homes will have to file a claim each year.
-We will take a look at the most common claims but be mindful, an attorney at law can make sure you that you file correctly and are treated fairly in your recovery.
+Most standard policies protect the home and its contents from disasters such as fire, wind, theft, hail, and more; this coverage will vary depending on the insurance company and property damage coverage selected.
+Statistically, one in fifteen insured homes will have to file a property damage claim each year due to property damage.
+We will take a look at the most common property damage claims but be mindful, an attorney at law can make sure you that you file correctly, help you navigate the claims process, and make sure you are treated fairly in your recovery.

 Wind and Hail

 These are the most common insurance claims under home insurance policies.
 These claims include: hail storms, tornadoes, and hurricanes.
 Typically, damage by any of these forces of nature will be covered by home insurance.

 You may be required to purchase additional insurance policies if you live in a certain region that is susceptible to these perils in the event of total loss.
 Some policies will not cover wind and hail if you live in Tornado Alley or coastal states with a high rate of hurricanes.

 Water Damage and Freezing

 Much of the United States experiences below freezing temperatures during the winter months.
 Many homes will suffer broken pipes if they are not properly insulated against the cold.
 The good news is that this type of water damage is typically covered by home insurance policies.
 As a property owner, you should inspect your pipes routinely to catch any leaks that may have developed.
 You should also keep your pipes insulated and take preventative measures to avoid freezing as the temperature drops.